Community Alliance for Global Justice Internships

 Assist in developing and implementing a social media strategy utilizing CAGJ’s Facebook, Twitter, blog accounts , website, video ETC!
 Intern will help core CAGJ activists to maintain and update CAGJ’s WordPress based website.
-Developing a training and strategy for interfacing with CAGJ’s new online database may also be a component of this internship.
+Intern will also assist with CAGJ’s new online database, using Civi CRM.

 Membership Development Intern

 CAGJ is a volunteer run organization that believes in the importance of leadership development.
 The aim of membership development is to recruit, involve, retain and build the leadership of CAGJ volunteers.
 The Membership Development interns work with the Director and Program Co-Chairs to achieve these goals, and maintains and improves membership and outreach systems.
 An intern who is able to work with CAGJ for more than one quarter is preferred, but not required, for this position.

 Assist the Executive Director and fundraising team to help ensure CAGJ’s continued financial health.
 Interns may assist in grant research and writing, special events planning, monthly sustainership promotion, special gifts planning and activities to promote membership in CAGJ.
 This is an excellent opportunity for anyone seeking employment or involvement in the non-profit sector.

 CAGJ Book Publicist: Our Food, Our Right: Recipes for Food Justice

 Raj Patel called CAGJ’s book “A cookbook with politics that can be as joyful as the food” (read more about our book here).
 We are seeking a publicist to replace Jessie Wesley, who (sadly for CAGJ!) is leaving at the end of October.
 Your role is to help us continue to get our book out into the world!
 This is an opportunity to develop and execute a media and marketing plan, develop your skillset in event planning, and learn about wholesale marketing.